2021-2022 Housing Selection

 How do I get into a single room?

-Students can express interest in a single room by submitting an application.
+Students can express interest in a single room by applying.
 Applications are put in housing selection number order and students will be invited to the selection process based upon the available number of rooms.

 Do I get to pick my own roommate?

 Absolutely!
 After your first year, you get to choose you who live with.
-You are able to search for roommates in the roommate selection section of Self-Service.
+You are able to search for roommates in the roommate selection section of Housing Self-Service.
 You can also do an advanced search according to your living preferences and find other students with similar preferences.
-If you don't have a roommate preference, that is okay too- a roommate will be assigned to you.
+If you don't have a roommate preference, that is okay too.
+Another student who does not have a roommate and would like to live in the same building will be assigned to you.

 If I am accepted to a program, how is placement determined?

 In most instances (Greek Housing, Single Selection, General Housing Selection Sr. Specialized Housing), students will choose their own space.
-There are some housing options (Luce Language & Culture Suites, First Generation Student Housing, and Program Houses) where students will be placed to some degree by the Residence Life staff.
+There are some housing options (Luce Language & Culture Suites and First-Generation Student Housing) where students will be placed to some degree by the Residence Life staff.
 Here are the factors that are considered when students are placed in housing: approved housing accommodations, gender identity, room selection number, and housing preferences.
 The Residence Life Office will do their best to place groups and individuals so that as many students as possible can take advantage of the housing option while also doing their best to meet student preferences.

 What should I do if I have more questions?

 Your Resident Assistant (RA) can be a great resource for you!
 Reach out to them and ask your questions!
-You can also feel free to stop by the Campus Life Office (Lowry ground floor) and talk with any Residence Life staff member.
+You can also feel free to call the Residence Life Office (330-263-2296) or schedule a meeting through bookings.